-A single search box connects you to the vast majority of Clemson Libraries resources, in all formats, including most of our eJournals and the entire library catalog, plus holdings at other academic libraries within South Carolina, otherwise known as PASCAL.
+A single search interface connects you to the vast majority of Clemson Libraries resources, in all formats, including most of our eJournals and the entire library catalog, plus holdings at other academic libraries within South Carolina, otherwise known as PASCAL.

-OneSearch is the best place to begin when:
+"Articles, Books, and More" is the best option to begin with when:

 - You'll get a lot of results, which you can then limit to a specific format (e.g., journal articles, trade publication articles) or to peer-reviewed content.